Nishiyashiki Station: Lines

 The station is served by the Nippō Main Line and is located 79.4 km from the starting point of the line at Kokura.

 Layout

 The station, which is unstaffed, consists of two side platforms serving two tracks.
 Both tracks run on the east side of their respective platforms.
 There is no station building, only shelters on both platforms for waiting passengers.
 Each platform has its separate entrance and there is no link within the station premises.
 To cross from one platform to the next, it is necessary to use an underpass located some distance from the station entrance.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened Nishiyashiki Signal Box on 1 September 1926 as an additional facility on the existing track of the Nippō Main Line.
 On 1 March 1947, Japanese National Railways (JNR), the postwar successor of JGR, upgraded the facility to a full station.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.